stefanspringer1/Pipeline/README.md

 }
 ```

-### Aborting the execution
+### Stopping the execution

-The `ExecutionInfoConsumer` has to provide a read-only boolean property `executionAborted` that is used by the `Execution` to see if any further step should be excuted.
+The `ExecutionInfoConsumer` has to provide a read-only boolean property `executionStopped` that is used by the `Execution` to see if any further step should be excuted.
 No new step is started if this property returns `true`.
 The `ExecutionInfoConsumer` can e.g. return such a value if a fatal or deadly error has occurred.

-Alternatively, the execution can be informed via the `abort(reason:)` message that the execution shoudl be aborted.
+Alternatively, the execution can be informed via the `stop(reason:)` message that the execution shoudl be stopped.

 Note that any following code not belonging to any further step is still being executed.